What Events Are Up Next?

 Here is also a link for those who may prefer to read a summary of the event instead - Forum Summary

-On Sunday the 8th October The Lions Club of Brisbane West brought together a panel of transport experts and planners to discuss solution for improving travel times on Moggill Road.
+On Sunday the 8th October The Lions Club of Brisbane West brought together a panel of transport experts and planners to discuss solutions for improving travel times on Moggill Road.

 Dr Elin is a Population Geographer and Demographer.
 Her research is focused on understanding patterns, processes and determinants of human migration and mobility and its impacts on local and regional populations. he co-wrote a Journal called "Greening the Commute: Assessing the Impact of the Eleanor Schonell ‘Green’ Bridge on Travel to the University of Queensland, Australia"